Gunman Who Shot NYPD Lieutenant Inside Bronx Precinct May Be The Shooter In Earlier Police Attack

 “Horrified by the multiple attacks on @NYPD officers in the Bronx.
 NY’s law enforcement officers put their lives on the line every day to keep us safe.
 These attacks are heinous.
 Those responsible will be brought to justice & held accountable to the fullest extent of the law.”

-Police Say The Suspect Is In Custody But They Have Not Released His Name
+Police Say The Suspect Is In Custody But They Have Not Yet Released His Name

 NYPD is looking for this person in connection with the attempted assassination of a New York City police officer Saturday night.
 If you have information call the NYPD Crime Stoppers Hotline at 1-800-577-TIPS. pic.twitter.com/58O8YRmCnF